-The Department of Agriculture and Water Resources closely monitors international outbreaks of avian influenza.
+The department closely monitors international outbreaks of avian influenza.
 Departmental officers at airports and international mail centres are on high alert for bird and poultry products.

 Birds, poultry meat and poultry products (including eggs, egg products, feathers, and vaccines) can carry diseases including avian influenza.
 These items can usually only be brought into the country if an import permit has been obtained from the department before arrival.
 Items that do not have a permit will be seized and destroyed.

 All incoming international mail is subject to inspection for biosecurity risk items.
 Incoming international passengers’ baggage is also x-rayed, inspected or checked by detector dogs for biosecurity risk items.